grgkarma45/EasyShopBackEnd/README.md

 ### Search/Filter Bug

 - The search function was not returning the expected results.
-- The query inside the  Search method of MYSqlProduct  was updated to fix the issue.
+- The query inside the  Search method of MySqlProduct  was updated to fix the issue.

 ### Duplicate Products Bug